 - Contextualise your research topic and question within current clinical practice or scientific method.

 - Develop a testable and defensible scientific hypothesis based on your critical evaluation.

 - Apply your understanding of the use of the principles and applications of common methods of quantitative and qualitative data analysis.

 - Evidence the use of appropriate resources to access scientific information.

 The module is designed to consolidate and extend the skills that students have developed through the research for medicine and health module and the BM5 research project.
 This will be done through appraisal of existing published literature and the production of an independent scientific review.
 The module will challenge students to develop and extend their understanding of the use of evidence-based medicine.
 Working independently and in small groups, students will critically appraise a number of research papers under the guidance of a number of subject specialist tutors.
 These may include fundamental laboratory or clinical-scientific research, epidemiology, development of education theory relevant to healthcare learning, development or practice and ethical and legal issues associated with biomedicine.
 Students will apply this learning and approach to their chosen research topic to produce a comprehensive review that contextualises the aims, methodology and relevance of their chosen research topic.

 Learning and Teaching

 Teaching and learning methods

-- Tutorials, from academics within the faculty
+- Lectures and workshops from academics within the Faculty

 - Attendance at research seminars given by internal and external academic and clinical speakers